-Based on a population analysis of teriflunomide in healthy volunteers and MS patients, median $t{1/2}$ was approximately 18 and 19 days after repeated doses of 7 mg and 14 mg respectively.
+Based on a population analysis of teriflunomide in healthy adult volunteers and adult MS patients, median $t{1/2}$ was approximately 18 and 19 days after repeated doses of 7 mg and 14 mg respectively.
 It takes approximately 3 months respectively to reach steady-state concentrations.
 The estimated AUC accumulation ratio is approximately 30 after repeated doses of 7 or 14 mg.